nimblecrm/api-docs/docs/responses.rst

 Contact list
 ------------
 Contact list request is similar to :ref:`contact-details-response`.
-It have the same key with resources, :ref:`described here <contact-resources-response>`.
+It has the same key with resources, :ref:`described here <contact-resources-response>`.
 Difference is in ``meta`` key value.
 For contact listing it returns pagination details.

 .. code-block:: javascript